 South Africa has almost no culture of saving money.
 With minimal social pressure to do the right thing, many people procrastinate and leave it too late.
 Working with a small budget – using outdoor, radio and social media – we have helped Satrix become a household name, synonymous with long-term investing made easy.
 With the promise of good things to come, this particular campaign encourages people to take the first step.
 (In collaboration with VH brand developers)

 Get There First is about believing that Sony is at the cutting edge.
 That if you buy a Sony product you are ahead.
 The words are true of Sony’s heritage.
 You can believe that Sony, if anyone, got to things first.
 They invented the whole thing of electronic gadgets.
 And have continued, more or less, ever since.
-Both management and employees at Sony Corporation must live up to the company’s Big Hairy Ambitious Goal in order to survive.
+Both management and employees at Sony Corporation must live up to the company’s idea in order to survive.
 The Get There First campaign is split between internal, external and retail audiences and uses all media components.
 Building Sony’s reputation makes use of inspiring stories – headed by known and unknown people and often related to Sony’s entertainment and engineering business.
 Every touchpoint strengthens a new belief in the company’s capabilities and ethos.
 Get There First expresses the human desire to be one step ahead, to be a boundary breaker, to be an innovator.

 In quintessential retail, the proof is in the pudding.
 Sony’s intrinsic product benefits form the basis of each message and answer to the brand idea of making lives better through product innovation.
 Get There First becomes very powerful.